Delirium

 - Talk about childhood memories or favorite music.

 - Read out loud or using large print books.
+Ask for a Patient's Library packet.

 - Bring in a clock, calendar, and pictures from home.
 Write the date on the whiteboard.

-Support healthy rest, sleep, and physical activity
+Support healthy nutrition, sleep, and physical activity

 - Let in sunlight during the day.
 Keep the room dark at night.